Ito teaches how to draft and knit to Peiji and Hachi.

 Ito was sitting next to Peiji and she was teaching how to knit to Peiji.

-Why is she able to teach how to knit?
+Why is she able to teach knitting?

-There was no television in their room.
+There was no television in their room at that time.

 Mitsu often knitted sweaters for her children after dinner.